RunHannah/nodejs-weather/README.md

 ### Weather Search

-Check the weather and also view map for a location.
+Check the weather and map based on search input.

 ```
 JavaScript, Node.js, and Express server-side render